Belief bias: Dual-process theory of belief bias

 Many researchers in thinking and reasoning have provided evidence for a dual-process cognitive approach to reasoning, judgment and decision making.
 They argue that these two mental processes (system 1 and system 2) engage in a constant battle for control over our brain to reason and make decisions.
 System 1 can be described as an automatic response system characterised by "unconscious", "intuitive" and "rapid" evaluation; whereas system 2 is said to be a controlled response system, characterised by “conscious”, “analytic” and “slow” evaluation; some researchers even claimed to have found a link between general intelligence and the effectiveness of decision making.

-It is important to note that the dual-process cognitive theory is different from the two minds hypothesis.
+The dual-process cognitive theory is different from the two minds hypothesis.
 Research done by Jonathan St B. T. Evans in 2007 provided evidence for the view that System 1, which serves as a quick heuristic processor, fights for control over System 2's slower analytical approach.
 In the experiment, participants were asked to evaluate syllogisms that have valid arguments with unconvincing conclusions; valid arguments with convincing conclusions; invalid arguments with unconvincing conclusions; invalid arguments with convincing conclusions.
 The results show that when the conclusion is believable, people blindly accept invalid conclusions more so than invalid arguments are accepted.